Assane134/dining_philosopher/README.md

 ### P Language implementation

-- uses the P Langugae for verification
+- uses the P Language for verification
 - demonstrates two scenario: a case with deadlock and a scenario without deadlock (asymmetric solution scenario)

 This repository contains: